Breadwinning Daughters: Young Working Women in a Depression-Era City, 1929-1939

 Extra

-Book available at Internet Archive to people with print disabilities: https://archive.org/details/breadwinningdaug00srig
+Book available at Internet Archive to readers with print disabilities: https://archive.org/details/breadwinningdaug00srig

 Citation